gabbersonger/graphe-app/README.md

 **Next up**

-- [ ] Make text in navbar correctly show what is on screen
 - [ ] Make modal ui for picking text, bible passage and search
 - [ ] Add themes to settings tab in sidebar
 - [ ] Hover effect for words + ui for displaying info